 Contact us if you want to do this course.
 Before you apply, we'll work with you to develop a programme of study that's tailored to your aspirations and work objectives.
 Read our information about the application process to find out more.

 Not quite ready to apply?
-Come to an Open Day to explore our course facilities and tour the campus.
+Come to an Open Evening to explore our course facilities and tour the campus.

 Admissions terms and conditions

 When you accept an offer to study at the University of Portsmouth, you also agree to abide by our Student Contract (which includes the University's relevant policies, rules and regulations).
 You should read and consider these before you apply.

 Our Learning at Work degrees at levels 6 and 7 are fully approved by the University under its powers to award degrees and are compliant with the Office for Students (OFS) and Quality Assurance Agency (QAA) standards in the United Kingdom.